Ranni the Witch

-Ranni the Witch is a character from the 2022 video game Elden Ring, and is voiced by Aimee-Ffion Edwards.
-A powerful witch, Empyrean, and antivillain inhabiting the body of a human-sized doll, and a major figure in the game's lore, she desires to overthrow the Greater Will, the Outer God that created the eponymous Elden Ring, replacing it with the power of the Dark Moon.
-She is most notable for being the primary catalyst to the events of Elden Ring, and the instigator of one of the game's main quest lines, culminating in the hidden "Age of Stars" ending in which the player character becomes her royal consort.
+Ranni the Witch (also known as Lunar Princess Ranni) is a character from the 2022 video game Elden Ring, and is voiced by Aimee-Ffion Edwards.
+A powerful witch, Empyrean, and supporting character inhabiting the body of a humaninoid doll, and a major figure in the game's lore, she desires to remove the Elden Ring, this destiny symbolised by the moons.
+She is most notable for being the primary catalyst to the events of Elden Ring, and the instigator of one of the game's main quest lines, culminating in the architectural "Age of the Stars" ending in which the player character leaves as her royal consort.
 Specializing in frost-based sorcery, she is also able to create powerful magical projections, one of which the player fights after wounding her mother, Queen Rennala.

 Ranni has a cold and commanding personality, but helps the player under the alias "Renna".
 She also feels affection towards her protector, Blaidd the Half-Wolf, and keeps him at her side despite the danger.
-The two have been noted as fan-favorite characters, and Ranni was praised by critics for her design and morally grey story.
+The two have been noted as fan-favorite characters, and Ranni was praised by critics for her design and morally complex story.

 Characteristics

-Ranni's true demigod appearance is unknown, as all the player sees of her is a charred corpse.
+Ranni's true demigod appearance is unknown, as all the player sees of her is a charred corpse with seemingly red hair, similar to that of her siblings.
 Her original body bears a curse-mark indicating that she was killed by Destined Death.
-Her doll appearance has light-blue skin, medium-length hair, and even lighter, ice-colored clothing, with a large witch hat, a fur cloak, four arms, and a spectral second face alongside her own.
+Her doll appearance has light-blue skin, medium-length hair, and even lighter, snow-colored clothing, with a large witch hat, a fur cloak, four arms, and a spectral second face alongside her own.
 One of her eyes is glowing blue, while the other remains tightly shut.
 Much of the doll's body beneath her clothing is constructed of tightly wound ropes, seen in a later appearance of the character.